RamosPabloA/NPC_Dusk_MOD/dusk-readme.txt

 ------------------------------

 Q: Where is he?
 A: Dusk is in the Waukeen's Promenade of Athkatla.
-He'll find you after your scape from the dungeon.
+He'll find you after you escape from the dungeon.
-Q: But she is not there!
+Q: But he is not there!
 A: Make sure that you have actually installed the mod.
 Open your game directory and run Setup-Dusk.exe.
 If this file is not there, repeat the installation process as described above.